 Ph.D.
 2000 (English), University of Pennsylvania

-Office Hours: ON LEAVE FOR FALL 2014; By Appointment only
+Office Hours: SPRING 2015: By Appointment

 Jennifer Baker specializes in American literature and intellectual history, with particular interest in colonial, early national, and antebellum writing.
 Her first book, Securing the Commonwealth: Debt, Speculation, and Writing in the Making of Early America (Johns Hopkins 2005), examined the impact of financial developments, particularly the advent of public debt and paper money, on eighteenth-century American writing.
 Her other published work on early American literature includes essays on Benjamin Franklin, Cotton Mather, Judith Sargent Murray, and Revolutionary-era women writers, as well as a co-edited special issue of Early American Literature on “Economics and Early American Literature.”